 In this paper, we focused on wireless sensor networks with multiple actuators and their route design.
-We proposed an adaptive Probabilistic Route Design (PROUD) algorithm, which aims at minimizing the overall inter-arrival time of actuators with non-uniform sensor weights in a dynamically changing environment.
+We proposed an adaptive Probabilistic Route Design (PROUD) algorithm, which aims at minimizing the overall interarrival time of actuators with non-uniform sensor weights in a dynamically changing environment.
 It constitutes a significant departure from traditional static and deterministic mobile element scheduling.
 In PROUD, sensors are visited by actuators probabilistically along a priori route.
 Sensors with higher weights are visited with higher probabilities, enabling shorter actuator inter-arrival times.
-Most importantly, the visiting frequency to sensors can be updated easily by adjusting their visiting probability without complicated route re-calculations.
-We studied the proposed algorithm for actuators with constant velocity in both smallscale and large-scale networks.
-We also discussed a distributed implementation and extended the approach to accommodate actuators with variable speeds.
-We further proposed the Multi-Route Improvement and the Task Exchange algorithms for evenly distributing workload among the actuators.
-Simulation results suggested that the proposed algorithm can greatly reduce the average inter-arrival times in wireless sensor-actuator networks for highly weighted sensors.
-The approach also adapts well to the dynamic change of the network and effectively balances the energy consumption of the actuators.

-Figure 6.
+Fig. 6.
 Energy consumption of actuators with task exchange.